-In 2018, the California Department of Community Services and Development designated Urban Services YMCA as San Francisco’s Community Action Agency.
-Through this designation, Urban Services YMCA joins a nationwide Community Action Partnership network focused on the reduction of poverty and the revitalization of low-income communities.
-Dating back to 1964 with the passing of the Economic Opportunity Act, Community Action comes out of President Lyndon B. Johnson’s War on Poverty, and from the advocacy of Dr. Martin Luther King, to embody our nation’s spirit of hope, change, and making America a place where all people belong and thrive.
+In 2018 the California Department of Community Services and Development designated Urban Services YMCA as San Francisco’s Community Action Agency, and through this designation, we joined a nationwide Community Action Partnership network focused on the elimination of poverty and the revitalization of low-income communities via the Community Services Block Grant (CSBG).

 Mission and Vision

 Our Community Action Agency’s mission is to reduce San Francisco poverty levels and mitigate the negative impacts of poverty for all city residents in partnership with neighborhood stakeholders, private industry, elected leaders, faith-based institutions, local education agencies, and departments of government.
 Our vision is to give life to a nation where all persons have the opportunities to thrive, build strong and resilient communities, and co-create a more equitable society.

 What We Do

 Community Action Agencies are designated and funded to reduce poverty in the communities they serve.
 Every service, program, and activity must answer the question: “How does this move the needle on helping families out of poverty?”
 A complete document of what we do and why we do it is detailed in our inaugural 2020-2021 Community Action Plan and Needs Assessment and includes:

 - Housing preservation, rental assistance, and preventing people from being evicted and becoming homeless.

 - Financial assistance and training to remove barriers for low-income residents securing employment.

 - Legal connections to support residents who are undocumented or seeking asylum and/or working through the justice system.